 The commenter is incorrect that the Multi-Use Building is in the APEZ.
-As noted on page 3.D-66 of the SEIR, the only APEZ locations in the study area (1,000-meter radius of the proposed project boundary) are receptor locations within 500 feet of I-280.
-The Multi-Use Building is located beyond 500 feet from I-28 and therefore is not located in the APEZ.1 In addition, the commenter is incorrect that the Childcare Center in the bungalows at City College is in the APEZ; no daycare evaluated in the SEIR is located within the APEZ.
-As stated on SEIR page 3.D-75, the tables that present risk results for receptors located in the APEZ, "do not show receptors types that are not already in the APEZ, including onsite residents, offsite daycare, and onsite daycare; risks to these receptors are discussed above."
+As noted on draft SEIR p.
+3.D-66, the only APEZ locations in the study area (1,000-meter radius of the proposed project boundary) are receptor locations within 500 feet of I-280.
+The Multi-Use Building is located more than 500 feet from I-280 and therefore is not located in the APEZ.2

+A commenter is incorrect that the childcare center in the bungalows at City College is in the APEZ; no daycare evaluated in the draft SEIR is located within the APEZ.
+As stated on draft SEIR p.
+3.D-73, the tables that present risk results for receptors located in the APEZ, "do not show receptors types that are not already in the APEZ, including onsite residents, offsite daycare, and onsite daycare; risks to these receptors are discussed above."

 The commenter states that child attendees at the Multi-Use Building childcare classes would be present long enough in the building to be exposed to significant TAC emissions from project construction and operation.
-The planning department followed up with City College regarding these classes.2 Based on information from City College, these classes are child behavior observation classes.
+The planning department consulted with City College regarding the classes.3 Based on information from City College, these classes are child behavior observation classes.
 The classes at the Multi-Use Building are three hours in duration and are offered daily.
 However, parents may opt to bring their child once a week, or up to five times a week.
-Thus, the presence of children at the Multi-Use Building would not occur for extended periods of time (i.e., 8 hours per day, 7 days per week, as do typical daycare and school receptors).
+Thus, the presence of children at the Multi-Use Building would not occur for extended periods of time (i.e., eight hours per day, seven days per week, as do typical daycare and school receptors).
 Even if the children attended these classes five days a week, their time spent in the Multi-Use Building (e.g., 15 hours per week) would be much less than the time children would spend at the daycare locations evaluated in the SEIR (e.g., 56 hours per week).
-This means that the exposure for potential children who participate in the classes at the Multi-Use Building would be much lower than the exposure estimated for the daycare, school, and residential receptors included in the SEIR.
-For daycares, the SEIR assumed exposure to projectgenerated TACs would occur 8 hours per day, 7 days per week (250 days per year).
-For schools, the SEIR assumed 8 hours per day, 5 days per week (180 days per year).
-For residents, the SEIR assumed 24 hours per day, 7 days per week (350 days per year).3 Potential children who participate in the classes at the Multi-Use Building would be expected to be exposed to project-generated TACs a maximum of 3 hours per day, 5 days per week (180 days per year).
+Thus, the exposure duration offer potential children who participate in the classes at the Multi-Use Building would be much lower than the exposure duration estimated for the daycare, school, and residential receptors included in the draft SEIR.

+For daycare uses, the draft SEIR assumes exposure to project-generated TACs would occur eight hours per day, seven days per week (250 days per year).
+For schools, the SEIR assumed eight hours per day, five days per week (180 days per year).
+For residents, the SEIR assumed 24 hours per day, seven days per week (350 days per year).4 Children who participate in the classes at the Multi-Use Building would be expected to be exposed to project-generated TACs a maximum of three hours per day, five days per week (180 days per year).
 This is 73 percent less than the exposure currently modeled for daycare receptors, 63 percent less than the exposure currently modeled for school receptors, and 94 percent less than the exposure currently modeled for residential receptors.
-Therefore, the exposure for potential Multi-Use Building children receptors would be substantially lower than what was modeled in the SEIR for receptors located at a similar distance from the proposed project's boundaries.
+Therefore, the exposure for potential Multi-Use Building children receptors would be substantially lower than what was modeled in the draft SEIR for receptors located at a similar distance from the proposed project's boundaries.